mesopelagique/Macross/README.md

 with `$input` macro xml text, or a `File` or a collection of macro as objects.

-> If no arg current database macro xml file will be parsed (name Macros.xml, subjet to change or be more flexible)
+> If no arg current database macro xml file will be parsed (file named Macros.xml, subject to change to be more flexible)

 ## read